mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Revelation:** Malthus carries the **First Component** - a crystalline shard humming with ancient power.

 **If Malthus Escapes:** He shouts: *"You're too late!
 Lord Shadows has two components already!
-The Sundering comes!"* (This is a lie - he only has this one)
+The Worldrend comes!"* (This is a lie - he only has this one)

 **If Malthus Captured:** He reveals:
 - This is the first of three World-Splitter components
 - Lord Shadows plans to gather them all
 - Second component is with a dragon named Infernalix (sleeping under Kaer Thandros)
 - Third component's location is unknown
-- Once assembled, they can "wake the Primordial" and cause Second Sundering
+- Once assembled, they can "wake the Primordial" and cause Second Worldrend
 - House Blackwood was innocent - framed because they tried to hide these components

 **Loot:**